-This Cherry Scones Recipe is the perfect breakfast treat.
+This Sour Cherry Scones Recipe is the perfect breakfast treat.
 Made using simple ingredients, these sweet scones are sure to be the best part of your day.
-Use this homemade cherry scones recipe to wow your tastebuds - and don't forget to pair it with a cup of coffee or tea.
+These homemade cherry scones pair perfectly with a cup of coffee or tea.

 I think that one of the best things about this basic scone recipe is that it's not overly sweet.
-Some homemade scones are more on the sweeter side, but this is more of a tender scone with a little bit of cherry flavor.
-It's one of my favorites to make during the cherry season!
+Some homemade scones are sweeter, but this is more of a tender scone with a little cherry flavor.
+It's one of my favorites to make during cherry season!

 Ingredients

-Flour - This is the main ingredient to make the scone dough.
+- Flour - All purpose flour is the main ingredient to make the scone dough.

-Egg yolk - Use only the egg yolk. (and use the egg white for something different!)
+- Egg yolk - Use only the egg yolk.
+(Save the egg white for something different!)

-Step Two: Add the first five ingredients into a food processor and pulse until the cold butter is cut in thoroughly.
+Add the first five dry ingredients into a food processor and pulse until the cold butter is cut in thoroughly.

 Top Tip

-Step Four: Fold in the cherries using a wooden spoon.
+Stir in the sour cherries using a wooden spoon.

-Step Five: Separate the dough into two balls.
-Press each ball onto the baking sheet in a 12-inch circle.
-Cut each circle into 8 wedges and then space out the wedges so that they aren’t side by side.
+Separate the dough into two balls.
+Press each ball onto the prepared cookie sheet in a 12-inch circle.
+Cut each circle into 8 wedges with a sharp knife, and then space out the wedges so that they aren’t side by side.

 Variations